WeWeBunnyX/Le-Termuddit/README.md

 - 🎨 Colorful and clean terminal interface
 - 👀 Browse subreddits and view posts
+- 🖼️ View images as ASCII art in terminal
 - 💬 View nested comments with proper threading
 - 🔄 Refresh posts and comments
 - 🎯 Load more comments on demand